More

 The "Slow/No Wake" map for Squash Lake can be found below.

-The Town of Crescent assembled a committee to gather information about the impact of enhanced wakes on Squash Lake, Crescent Lake and Julia Lake.
+The Town of Crescent assembled a committee to gather information about the impact of enhanced wakes on Squash Lake, Crescent Lake and Lake Julia.
 The committee was created because other near-by towns (Town of Newbold and Town of Lake Tomahawk) banned or restricted the creation of enhanced wakes on lakes within their jurisdiction.
 The committee disbanded without their recommendation being presented to the Town Board.
-According to a Milwaukee Journal/Sentinel article, in 2025 Wisconsinites are continuing their efforts to get the Department of Natural Resources and legislators to act on issues related to enhanced wake boating.
+According to a Milwaukee Journal/Sentinel article, their is significant interest in Enhanced Wakes among northern Wisconsin residents.

 The Town of Crescent committee gathered a series of studies that have been done by those both for and against enhanced wakes.
 Some of those studies can be found at the following links: